Go Back Email Link

 Instructions

 • Then heat vegetable oil in a large pan on medium heat.
-Fry the shrimp until slightly pink and curled, about 75% cooked.
+Fry the shrimp until slightly pink and slightly curled, about 75% cooked.
 Do not overcook.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!